 - Explain the importance of economic planning in National development.

 Economic planning may be defined as the government’s conscious formulation of economic policies for the allocation of resources to all sectors of the economy over a period of time.
 This brings about sustained growth in the economy.

 AIMS AND OBJECTIVES OF ECONOMIC PLANNING OR REASONS WHY COUNTRIES EMBARK ON DEVELOPMENT PLANS

-- To increase the level of employment: A good economic plan will ensure the increase in the level of employment in the economy.
+- To increase the level of employment: A good economic plan will ensure an increase in the level of employment in the economy.

-- To develop efficient technology: A good economic plan can promote a better and efficient technology.
+- To develop efficient technology: A good economic plan can promote better and more efficient technology.

-- Equitable allocation of resources: Development plan is aimed at equal allocation of the country’s resources to all sectors of the economy.
+- Equitable allocation of resources: The development plan is aimed at equal allocation of the country’s resources to all sectors of the economy.

 - Diversification of the economy: Through good development planning, Nigeria’s economy will be diversified to many sectors.

-- To bridge the gap between the rich and the poor: A good economic planning ensures distribution of income more evenly among individuals and the socio-economic groups.
+- To bridge the gap between the rich and the poor: Good economic planning ensures the distribution of income more evenly among individuals and socio-economic groups.

 - To achieve economic self-sufficiency: Through good development planning offers the essential mechanism for overcoming some obstacles to economic development.